ahebrank/mailgun-mailer/README.md

 ```
 $config['mailgun_key'] = 'key-XXXXXXXXXXXXXXXXX';
 $config['mailgun_domain'] = 'sandboxXXXXXXXXXX.mailgun.org';
-$config['mailgun_sender'] = 'postmaster@example.com'
 ```

 These parameters are available on the [domain configuration page](https://mailgun.com/app/domains).
 To send from a real domain, you'll need to verify ownership in Mailgun.
-The `mailgun_sender` config parameter is optional but lets you match the `From` MIME header to the envelope sender (listed as the "Default SMTP Login" on the Mailgun domain information page).
-This helps deliverability with strict endpoints.

 ## Tag parameters